How It Works

 What does success look like for an Innovation Fund portfolio company?

-Well, when an entrepreneur ends his or her $25,000 or $100,000 project, they should have moved their technology closer to commercialization and prepared their company to raise more money.
+Well, when an entrepreneur ends his or her project, they should have moved their technology closer to commercialization and prepared their company to raise more money.
 If the entrepreneur received an A award, they should be ready to apply for a B award.
 If they received a B award, they should be ready to raise a Series A from angel and venture capital investors.
 Helping a company move from one level of successful funding to another level is what the Innovation Fund is all about.

 Helping others succeed is also at the heart of the Innovation Fund experience.
 That’s why we require all entrepreneurs to give back to the school by taking on student help and participating in educational activites.
 We call it Entrepreneurship Experiential Education and it helps create enhanced educational opportunities for students and faculty to bridge the gap between classroom instruction and the real world.
 We’ve learned that “returning the favor” is one of, if not the, most rewarding part of the Innovation Fund.